 “The Thames is one of the world’s great rivers, and London is one of the world’s great cities.
 Any new bridge across the Thames must respond to the significance of its setting, and add to its culture and heritage.

 Our design will do this, creating an internationally recognisable landmark.
-Its unique and elegant form and operation will become an attraction for visitors.
-It will enhance the views along and across the Thames, providing scale and interest in the way that the ships on the river itself do.”
+It will provide a much needed crossing, enhance the views along and across the Thames, and show that London and the UK is truly ‘open for business.”

 Nik Randall of reForm Architects

 “Nik and I, along with our respective teams, have spent a huge amount of time conceptualizing, developing and promoting the idea of an opening bridge between Rotherhithe and Canary Wharf with no Client and no Funds.
 The prospect of finally being able to deliver such a critical piece of infrastructure is hugely exciting.
 This is a complex engineering challenge but we have absolute confidence that this can be delivered quickly, effectively and efficiently.”

 BuroHappold have been selected as design delivery partners who bring substantial specialist experience and knowledge to the team.